todogroup/governance/OSPO-Associate-Program.md

 * TODO OSPO Associate Badge
 * Appear at OSPO Landscape as [OSPO Associate](https://landscape.todogroup.org/card-mode?category=ospo-associate&grouping=category)
-* Promotion at TODO Website and main communication channels (TODO mailing lists, newsletter and social media channels)
+* Promotion at TODO website and main communication channels (TODO mailing lists, newsletter and social media channels)
 * Brand value in demonstrating an active commitment to the OSPO movement
 * Thanked at TODO conferences and initiatives
 * TODO support to co-create content